Wrongful execution: Exonerations and pardons

 Kirk Bloodsworth was the first American to be freed from death row as a result of exoneration by DNA evidence.
 Bloodsworth was a Marine before he became a waterman on the Eastern Shore of Maryland.
 At the age of 22, he was wrongly convicted of the murder of a nine-year-old girl; she had been sexually assaulted, strangled, and beaten with a rock.
-An anonymous call to the police claiming that the witness had seen Bloodsworth with the girl that day, and he matched up with the description from the police sketch.
+An anonymous call to the police claimed that the witness had seen Bloodsworth with the girl that day, and he matched up with the description from the police sketch.
 Five witnesses claiming that they saw Bloodsworth with the victim, as well as a statement in his testimony where he claimed that he had "done something terrible that day" that would affect his relationship with his wife, did not help his case.
 No physical evidence connected Bloodsworth to the crime, but he was still convicted of rape and murder which led to him receiving a death sentence.
 In 1992, DNA from the crime scene was tested against Bloodsworth's and found that he could not have been the killer.
 After serving nine years in prison, he was released in June 1993.

 Ray Krone is the 100th American to have been sentenced to death and then later exonerated.
 Krone was convicted of the murder of Kim Ancona, thirty-six year old victim in Phoenix, Arizona.
 Ancona had been found nude, fatally stabbed.
 The physical evidence that the police had to rely on was bite marks on Ancona's breasts and neck.
 After Ancona had told a friend that Krone, a regular customer, was going to help her close the bar the previous night, the police brought him in to make a Styrofoam impression of his teeth.
-After comparing the teeth marks, Krone was arrested for the murder, kidnapping, and sexual assault of Ancona on December 31, 1991.
+After comparing the teeth marks, Krone was arrested for the murder, kidnapping, and sexual assault of Ancona on 31 December 1991.
 At the trial in 1992, Krone pled innocence, but the teeth mark comparison led the jury to find him guilty and he was sentenced to death as well as a consecutive twenty-one year term of imprisonment.
 Krone's family also believed that he was innocent, which led them to spend over $300,000 in order to fight for his freedom.